ClarkResearchGroup/tensor-tools/README.md

 ### What is it?

 The parallel verison of `tensor-tools` is a parallel tensor-network library currently customized for performing DMRG (with quantum numbers) in parallel.
 The parallelization is done via MPI over nodes, using [CTF tensors](https://github.com/cyclops-community/ctf/).
 It is particularly powerful for spin-systems or those without conserved U(1) symmetries.
 Not only can it reach bond-dimensions which are inaccessible serially, but (if we extrapolate what a serial code could do on a big-enough machine) it achieves a 10x speedup at no extra cost in node-hours.
-See (link arxiv paper).
+See [arxiv:2007.05540](https://arxiv.org/abs/2007.05540).

 ### Authors